This is a dictionary of power and social-dynamics definitions, including seduction, persuasion, manipulation, and life strategies.

 Social climbing: in social and power dynamics, social climbing is the pursuit of social status, including all the attempts at increasing one’s ranking within dominance hierarchies.

 Social climbing intended in neutral form is what most driven people do, and is not necessarily win-lose or negative per se.
-However, the term is often used in the negative, as in the social climber being too obvious or using win-lose power moves that push other people down (social pegs).
+However, the term is often used in the negative (value-taking or win-lose social climbing), as in the social climber being too obvious, or using win-lose power moves that push other people down (social pegs).

 - Social climbing in absentia ™: a special type of social climbing consisting of talking bad about others who are not present to look better by contrast.